In this document:

 For example, to display your booking calendar in Danish, the shortcode looks like this:

-Your language must be in our language pack list, if not you’ll need to contribute translations to your language pack.
-See our other guide on how you can contribute translation.
+Your language must be in our language pack list; if not, you’ll need to contribute translations to your language pack.
+See our other guide on how you can contribute to translation.

 File a support ticket with our five-star support team to get more help.